Translate This Page

 measure what we intend them to?

-Reasons of Assessment:
+Reasons for Assessment:

 Assessment shows the teacher the role of progress